 The General Internship program strives to develop the next generation of women leaders in public policy and in the nonprofit sector.
 Interns are responsible for assisting WCPI staff in our programmatic and administrative work.
 Such work includes publishing our Weekly Legislative Update and assisting with our congressional briefings and other events on Capitol Hill.
 Interns who complete the internship will have a better understanding of policy issues important to women and girls and the operations of a nonprofit organization.

 Successful interns have a demonstrated interest in women’s issues, excellent written and oral communication skills, careful attention to detail, and can work independently and as part of a team.
-They are proficient with Microsoft Excel; while not required, previous experience with social media platforms is a plus.
+They are proficient with the Microsoft Office Suite; while not required, previous experience with social media platforms is a plus.

 This paid internship is open to undergraduate students, and those who have graduated within the past 6 months, of all disciplines/majors.
 Interns are expected to work 35-40 hours per week, Monday through Friday; accommodations can be made for student’s class schedules.

 How to Apply